|

 (Albert Speer, "Neue Deutsche Baukunst," Berlin, 1943) Above

 right - the Kongreßhalle today.
-It has
+In the past, the building was used for

-the Kongreßhalle in November 2001 (this replaces the display that used to
+Reichsparteitagsgelände museum (replacing the display that used to

 be inside the Zeppelintribüne).
 Below,